 In 1933, a Post Office, designed by prominent Florida architect Nat Gaillard Walker, opened on the site.
 The winter homes of leading figures like Thomas Edison and Henry Ford were mere minutes away from the post office.
 The open-air loggia with its massive ionic columns allowed local visitors and residents such as Mina Edison, Charles Edison, and Henry Ford to retrieve and send their mail any time of night or day.

-The building was converted into a federal courthouse in the 1960s.
+The building was converted into a federal building and courthouse in the 1960s.
+It housed government offices that serviced Southwest Florida for over 30 years.

 Eventually, it was vacated in 1998 after a new courthouse was built nearby.
 The vacant building suffered deterioration from water infiltration adding to great wear from public use and deferred maintenance while it was serving the community.
 The building fell into disrepair and much of the original fixtures were removed or destroyed.